The Best Motorhomes to Go Camping In

 VW California SE – from £45,000

 If it’s a campervan you’re after, it has to be a VW.
 But that doesn’t mean to say the romantic notion of setting off into the sunset in a 1960s T2 Samba or a 1970s Westfalia is for everyone.
-Although very appealing to look at, they can be pretty ‘challenging’ to drive and any 40 or 50 year old car is going to be prone to breaking down.
+Although very appealing to look at, they can be pretty ‘challenging’ to drive and any 40 or 50-year-old car is going to be prone to breaking down.

 So, provided you’re not hell-bent on a vintage camper, it makes more sense to pick up a brand new one.
+If you need to sell your old car to do so then enter your reg in the box above.

 The latest VW California Camper Van has the lot – room for up to four adults, a fully fitted kitchen and dining area, outdoor seating and an awning, among other things – the perfect way to get away in compact style.